-Freedom for all women from intimidation by the threat or use of violence or sexual coercion regardless of marital status; and an end to the laws, assumptions and institutions which perpetuate male dominance and aggression to women.
-[2]
+- Freedom for all women from intimidation by the threat or use of violence or sexual coercion regardless of marital status; and an end to the laws, assumptions and institutions which perpetuate male dominance and aggression to women.
+(The Birmingham conference also split off the first part of the sixth demand and made it a preamble to all the others in a fractious debate in which radical feminist voices were certainly more numerous than at any previous conference.)

-So we can see that the demands of the Charter campaign were more extensive in relation to a number of workplace issues, building as they did on the work done on these questions over a long period in the trade unions.
+So we can see that the demands of the Charter campaign were more extensive in relation to a number of workplace issues, building as they did on the work done on these questions over a long period by women's structures in the trade unions.
 On the other hand, on questions of women's position in the family, they took up all the key issues but in a less radical way.

-Free abortion on demand â€" the slogan of the WLM â€" encapsulated the idea that the 67 Act did not go far enough â€" that women should not need permission from any doctor while the Charter slogan that free abortion should be widely availabile emphases the fact that women should not have to pay.
+Free abortion on demand â€" the slogan of the WLM â€" encapsulated the idea that the 67 Act did not go far enough â€" that women should not need permission from any doctor while the Charter slogan that free abortion should be widely available emphases the fact that women should not have to pay.

-On nurseries there are also differences with the WLM demand being Free 24-hour Nurseries and the Charter: â€~Improved provision of local authority day nurseries, free of charge, with extended hours to suit working mothers.
+On nurseries there are also differences with the WLM demand being Free 24-hour Nurseries and the Charter: â€Improved provision of local authority day nurseries, free of charge, with extended hours to suit working mothers.
 Provision of nursery classes in day nurseries.
 More nursery schools.